bfvilchez/Santa-I-Wish/README.md

   - firebase unfortunately does not work properly, some data does get posted on to the database while other data does not.
   - CoreData slows down the project especially after mutliple child objects are created.

-Old version is under the old version branch
+Old version is located here https://github.com/bfvilchez/Santa-I-Wish/tree/old-project

 ## Version 1
 - implement Firebase using Swift package manager instead of cocoapods